Delay on broadcast erasure channels under random linear combinations: Dependence of RLC delay on the number of receivers

-We observe that for any given $n$ the optimal $s^*$ satisfies $n \Pbb(\tilde{Y}^{(c)} > s^*) = 1$; it is in this sense that $s_n = b_n^r$ is not only sufficient for the bound to be asymptotically tight, but is also the asymptotically optimal choice for $s$. \end{proof} Fig.\ \ref{fig:scaling} shows several of the bounds discussed in this section vs.\ the number of receivers, $n$.
-The plots attest to the fact that our upper and lower bounds do enclose the exact expected delay for all $n$.
-Note that our lower bound is in fact better than the approximation $m_1^{\rm RBC}$ from \cite{EryOzd2008} for larger $c$, but not for smaller $c$.
+Fig.\ \ref{fig:scaling} shows several of the bounds discussed in this section vs.\ the number of receivers, $n$.
+The plots attest to the fact that our lower and upper bounds do enclose the exact expected delay for all $n$.
+Note that our lower bound is in fact better than the approximation\footnote{By ignoring the $o(1)$ term in Prop.\ 4 of \cite{EryOzd2008}.} of $m_1^{\rm RBC}$ from \cite[Prop.\ 4]{EryOzd2008} for larger $c$, but not for smaller $c$.